 WHERE: 85 Rene St, Noosaville

-The new kid on the block in Noosa’s growing brewery scene, Heads of Noosa opened its doors in early 2019.
-An independent, family-owned brewery, they state that their beers are inspired by the nearby rocky headlands of Noosa Heads.
-Heads of Noosa Brewing Co. operate a bar/shopfront out of the industrial estate beside Noosa Civic.
+An independent, family-owned brewery, Heads of Noosa Brewing Co operate a bar/shopfront out of the industrial estate beside Noosa Civic.
 They enlisted the services of a German master brewer to create their small brand which is predominantly focused on lagers.
 It includes a Japanese style which is great for the Coast climate, and an Amber lager called Summer Dusk which is a bit more flavoursome with more malt and dry hops.
 The Taproom is open Thursday, 3pm to 9pm; Friday and Saturday, 12pm to 9pm; Sunday, 12pm to 6pm.

 WHERE: 6/39 Coral Street, Maleny